 Just take a quick trip to your local drugstore.
-You’ll find a wall full of products promising to mask the natural way your vagina smells.
-Like douching.
-Widely acknowledged by the medical community as harmful to the natural balance of vaginal flora, this common tool that cleans the vagina might actually cause bacterial vaginosis instead.
+You’ll find a wall full of products promising to mask the natural way your vagina smells — like douching.
+Widely acknowledged by the medical community as harmful to the natural balance of vaginal flora, this practice of “cleaning” the vagina can instead

 The truth is, your vagina is home to billions of bacteria.
 And the precise makeup of this bacteria changes on a daily — sometimes hourly — basis.

-Change is normal.
+Change is natural.
 These smell variations are likely a result of your menstrual cycle, your hygiene habits, or just you being you.

 Plus, considering the groin contains a collection of sweat glands, is it really a wonder that your vagina isn’t odorless?

 We called up Dr. Mary Jane Minkin, who has over 30 years of experience working in women’s health.
-She helped us get down to specifics with all the medical accuracy but less of the medical jargon.
+She helped us get to specifics with all the medical accuracy but less medical jargon.

 Here is your medically accurate guide to vaginal odors.

-It’s very common for vaginas to produce a tangy or sour aroma.
+It’s common for vaginas to produce a tangy or sour aroma.
 Some compare it to the smell of fermented foods.
-In fact, yogurt, sourdough bread, and even some sour beer contain the same type of good bacteria that dominate most healthy vaginas: Lactobacilli.
+Yogurt, sourdough bread, and even some sour beer contain the same type of good bacteria that dominate most healthy vaginas: Lactobacilli.

-If it smells curiously similar to that sour IPA you had last weekend, don’t freak out.
+If it smells curiously similar to that sour IPA you had last weekend, there’s no need to stress.